Jeremy Kagan: Early life

-Born in Mount Vernon, New York, Kagan received his B.A. from Harvard University in 1967.
+Kagan, the son of a rabbi, was born into a Jewish family in Mount Vernon, New York.
+He received his B.A. from Harvard University in 1967.
 He went on to attend the newly formed New York University Graduate Institute of Film & Television and was in the first class at the AFI Conservatory.

 Film and television career

-Kagan's feature film credits include the box-office hit Heroes (1977), The Big Fix (1978), a political comedy-thriller starring Richard Dreyfuss; The Chosen (1981), from the classic book of the same name by Chaim Potok; The Journey of Natty Gann (1985), the first American movie ever to win the Gold Prize at the Moscow International Film Festival; the underground comedy Big Man on Campus (1989); the cult classic fencing film By The Sword (1991); and the hybrid film Golda's Balcony (2006), from the hit play of the same name.
-His feature Shot was about what one bullet does to many lives.
+Kagan's feature film credits include the box-office hit Heroes (1977); The Big Fix (1978), a political comedy-thriller starring Richard Dreyfuss; The Chosen (1981), from the book of the same name by Chaim Potok; The Journey of Natty Gann (1985), the first American movie ever to win the Gold Prize at the Moscow International Film Festival; the underground comedy Big Man on Campus (1989); the cult classic fencing film By The Sword (1991); and the hybrid film Golda's Balcony (2006), from the hit play of the same name.
+His 2017 feature Shot was about what one bullet does to many lives.

 He has also been a prolific television director, starting already in 1972 at the age of 26, directing "The Most Crucial Game", an episode in the second Columbo season.
 In 1996, Kagan won a Primetime Emmy Award for Outstanding Directing for a Drama Series for the Chicago Hope episode "Leave of Absence".
 Other credits include the television movie Katherine: The Making of an American Revolutionary, which he also wrote, and Conspiracy: The Trial of the Chicago 8 for which he won the CableACE Award for Best Dramatic Special.
 Kagan also directed Roswell: The UFO Conspiracy, which garnered a Golden Globe Award nomination.